-In general, workers compensation benefits are NOT taxable both on the federal and state level.
-This includes lost wages compensation, medical benefits, and even survivor benefits paid to dependents.
-But if on top of those, you’re also receiving Social Security Disability Benefits (SSDI) or Supplemental Security Income (SSI), you might be required to pay taxes on a portion of your workers compensation.
+As such, in general, workers compensation benefits are NOT taxable both on the federal and state level.
+This applies to lost wages compensation, medical benefits, and even survivor benefits paid to dependents.
+But if on top of those, you’re also receiving benefits like Social Security Disability (SSDI) or Supplemental Security Income (SSI), you might be required to pay taxes on a portion of your workers compensation.